DosMike/TF2-ChatBubbles/README.md

 The convar `sm_chatbubble_distance` defines the maximum distance in hammer units between players that still triggers chat bubbles.

+If you don't want chat bubbles to be shown by default I recommend you set `sm_chatbubble_default` to hidden / send only (2).
+If you only want chat bubbles to be sent by players that explicitly turn the !settings on, you can also complete disable it by default (0).

 Requirements
 -----
 - smlib